Christopher de Venecia

-Christopher Vera Perez de Venecia (born October 27, 1986), sometimes referred to as Toff de Venecia, is a former child actor, writer, director and a member of the Philippine House of Representatives for the 4th district of Pangasinan.
-He is the son of Gina de Venecia and Jose de Venecia Jr.
+Christopher George Martin Perez de Venecia (born October 27, 1986), sometimes referred to as Toff de Venecia, is a Filipino former child actor, writer, director, theater producer, and politician who served as a member of the Philippine House of Representatives for the 4th district of Pangasinan from 2016 to 2025.
+He is the son of former House Speaker Jose de Venecia Jr. and Gina de Venecia.

+Education

-He finished his elementary studies at the Colegio de San Agustin and his secondary education at the Ateneo de Manila High School.
-He earned a bachelor's degree in Political Science at the Ateneo de Manila University and completed courses in Public Leadership at the Harvard Kennedy School.
+De Venecia finished his elementary studies at the Colegio de San Agustin and his secondary education at the Ateneo de Manila High School.
+He earned a bachelor's degree in political science at the Ateneo de Manila University and completed courses in Public Leadership at the Harvard Kennedy School.